Congratulations to our 2019 - 2020 Player of the Year - Wyatt Genzler!

 Congratulations to our 2019-2020 Volunteer of the Year- Heidi Modro!

 The mission of this association is to organize, administer, and promote special ice hockey for the communities of Western Pennsylvania regardless of sex, race, creed, religion, and/or financial situation.
-WPSHA will try to provide the best possible experience for all involved by encouraging, developing and advancing the core values adopted from USA Hockey and/or American Special Hockey Association ASHA.
-WPSHA will also be bound by the operating rules of the disabled hockey leagues in which we decide to participate.
-To achieve this mission WPSHA will work:
+BCISSHA will try to provide the best possible experience for all involved by encouraging, developing and advancing the core values adopted from USA Hockey and/or American Special Hockey Association ASHA.
+BCISSHA will also be bound by the operating rules of the disabled hockey leagues in which we decide to participate.
+To achieve this mission BCISSHA will work: